 Back when I was just a lad, I thought the only roleplaying system in the world was Dungeons & Dragons.
 In fact, it was a very good example of the brand becoming the product.
 I am less sure that is clear now that I reread it, but I choose to believe you follow me.
 Certainly, it was a powerful brand even if people chose not to engage with it, and I am pleased to report that the Brand is still going strong and venturing into new areas.
-In this case, the worker managment boardgame “Lords of Waterdeep”.
-Disclaimer, this post contains affiliate links.
+In this case, the worker management boardgame “Lords of Waterdeep”.

 The play style of Lords of Waterdeep is simple.
 Each player takes control of one of the Lords of Waterdeep, a fictional city in one of the Dungeons & Dragons realms (honestly can’t remember which).
 As a Lord of Waterdeep, with one faction at your command, it is your job to complete quests, score points and become the pre-eminent Lord of Waterdeep.

 Each Lord starts with 2 meeples, agents of their faction.
 Oldest player, which for once wasn’t me (by 2 days), goes first.
 The game board is divided into various locations in the city.
 Some locations yield resource cubes (I choose to think of the cubes as adventurers), money, give the opportunity to perform intrigues, collect quests and you can even build more facilities within the city by sending a Meeple to the Builder’s Hall and paying the build cost.
 Each player places their Meeple, collecting the resources or executing the appropriate action until everyone has placed one.
 Then the players go round again, placing their second Meeple until everyone has finished.